mavihsrr/curriculum-recommender/README.md

 # Course Recommender

-To run this in your local PC:
+To run this in your local PC, enter these commands in terminal:
 ```
-pip install requirements.txt
+$pip install requirements.txt
-streamlit run app.py
+$streamlit run app.py
 ```